 How often should companies measure AI Search Share of Voice?

 At minimum, monthly benchmarks are needed to track shifts in AI visibility.
-However, best practice is weekly spot checks and in dynamic industries, daily monitoring, to catch fluctuations caused by AI model updates or competitor movements.

 How can I improve my rank in AI answers after I start tracking?